 The High Cost of Addiction

-Anyone who has struggled with addiction or has had a loved one who has know that addiction is a form of living death.
+Anyone who has struggled with addiction or has had a loved one has to know that addiction is a form of living death.
 A once healthy, functioning human being can be reduced to a shadow of their former selves, a hungry ghost in bondage to their DOC (Drug of Choice).
 Lives and families are ruined.
 Relapse rates for addicts are staggering.
 Many have tried, some countless times, to get that monkey of their back once and for all with varying degrees of success.
 The emotional, physical, psychological, and mental consequences are severe.

-Over time, alcoholism and drug abuse can cause or increase risk for a variety of chronic diseases and other serious problems, including:
+Over time, alcoholism and drug abuse can cause or increase the risk for a variety of chronic diseases and other serious problems, including:

-- Heart disease, heart attack, high blood pressure, stroke, liver disease and digestive problems
+- Heart disease, heart attack, high blood pressure, stroke, liver disease, and digestive problems

 - Various forms of cancer